GIScience/climate-action-traffic-emissions/README.START.md

 ### Plugin name

 We have to replace `"plugin-blueprint"` with the name of your plugin in multiple places.
+Make sure to choose a meaningful name now.
+Although we can rename it later, this can be cumbersome and have unwanted side-effects.

 1. Update your [pyproject.toml](pyproject.toml).
    In that file, replace the name, description and author attributes with your